 Superintendent Search, Governance and Organizational Services Consultant email@example.com 715.896.3846

 Specializes in administrator performance evaluation and effective school district fiscal operations.

-Dennis has devoted over 35 years to working with Wisconsin school districts, including serving as superintendent in Washington-Caldwell, Albany, and Black River Falls.
-He has a Ph.D. in educational administration from the UW-Madison.
-He also served as president of the Wisconsin Association of School District Administrators (WASDA) and the Wisconsin Interscholastic Athletic Association (WIAA).
+Dennis has devoted over 35 years to working with Wisconsin school districts.
+He taught physical education and health, was an elementary principal, and then served as superintendent in Washington-Caldwell, Albany, and Black River Falls.
+Dr. Richards received a specialist certificate from the UW-Milwaukee and also a Ph.D. in educational administration from the UW-Madison.
+In addition, Dennis served as president of the Wisconsin Association of School District Administrators (WASDA) and the Wisconsin Interscholastic Athletic Association (WIAA).